kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to -Business-Analysis.md

 ---
 layout: post
-title: Introduction to Business Analysis
+title: An Introduction to Business Analysis and the Business Analyst
 subtitle: Everything You Need to Know About Business Analysis
 tags:
   [